openiddict/openiddict-core/README.md

 your application.

-Having multiple applications; maintainance of user databases and registration/login workflows can easily became an administrative and security nightmare.
+Having multiple applications; maintainance of user databases and registration/login workflows can easily become an administrative and security nightmare.

 The established solution to these problems is to delegate user authentication